 The spices that make up chaat masala create a flavor that is salty, sweet and tart and you should be careful not to use too much of this particular substitution.
 Measure out an equal proportion of this spice blend to the amount of garam masala your recipe calls for, but add it gradually.

 If you continue gradually adding your chaat masala and tasting your dish as you add it, you can ensure that the flavor of this spice blend doesn’t overpower your finished dish.
 Depending on the particular dish you’re cooking, you may find that much less chaat masala is needed to create a flavor that’s complimentary.

 Or…mix individual components

 In the event that you find yourself all out of garam masala or the full range of ingredients you use to make your own blend, you can often create a great substitute by using a few key ingredients.

-The main flavor components of this traditional, complex and warming spice blend are cloves, cumin, ground coriander, pepper, cinnamon, and cardamom.
+The main flavor components of this traditional, complex, and warming spice blend are cloves, cumin, ground coriander, black pepper, cinnamon, and cardamom.
 If you have all of these on hand, creating a substitute blend is simple.

 Just use these ratios to create your substitution:

 - 3 parts coriander & cinnamon

 - 1 part cumin & cloves

 Mix these ingredients together and simply add this spice blend to your dish in place of a commercial or homemade garam masala.